adm077/git_assignment_HeroVired/README.md

   - Implemented the function to calculate the square root of a number.
   - First created a new branch feature/sqrt under 'dev'
   - Add the .py codes for sqrt feature & Test it & release the second version i.e. version v2.0

+**Bug Fixed**
+  - During the second step I found a bug in the divide function
+  - Fixed that, test it again & push the code with the correct codes.

+## Author

+This assignment is created by **[Mohammad Israrul Haque]**.

+## License

+This assignment is licensed under the MIT License.